microsoft/WhatTheHack/000-HowToHack/WTH-HowToHostAHack.md

 ### Microsoft Teams

-Next, you need Microsoft Teams!
-Specifically, you will need to create a team for your event that will be used as the dedicated event space that the attendees will collaborate in.
+Next, you need Microsoft Teams.
+Specifically, you will need to create a team for your event that will be used as the dedicated event space that all the attendees will collaborate in.

-**Note:** While you could host a WTH event using other collaboration tools, we strongly recommend using Microsoft Teams.
-When we stay "strongly recommend", it means we are writing this document based on using Teams. ;)
+**NOTE:** While you could host a What The Hack event using other collaboration tools, we strongly recommend using Microsoft Teams.
+When we stay "strongly recommend", it means we are writing this document based on using Teams.
+You're on your own if you don't want to use Teams!

-During a WTH event, attendees work together in squads* of 3 to 5 people to solve the hack's challenges.
+During a What The Hack event, attendees work together in squads of 3 to 5 people to solve the hack's challenges.
 The attendees will need to share links, code snippets, or even screen share as they collaborate on the challenge solutions.
-Microsoft Teams makes this easy to do by having each squad assigned a Channel to work in.
+Microsoft Teams makes this easy by having each squad assigned a Channel to work in.

 At an in-person event, each squad will be sitting at the same table.
 During a virtual event, everyone will be sitting at home in their pajamas.
 The main difference is that during a virtual event, attendees will need to join a call in their squad's channel for the duration of the event.
-Most other aspects of the event are the same!
+Most other aspects of the event are the same.

-**Note:** Why are the groups of 3 to 5 attendees working together called "squads"?
+**NOTE:** Why are the groups of 3 to 5 attendees working together called "squads"?
 It is natural to call them "teams" or "hack teams".
-However, the word "teams" is overloaded when we talk about "Microsoft Teams" (the app) and the "team" within the app that is created for the event!
+However, the word "teams" is overloaded when we talk about "Microsoft Teams" (the app) and the "team" within the app that is created for the event.
 So, "squads" it is!

 ### People

-Finally, you need people to hack!
+Finally, you need people to hack.
 There are a few different roles that will need to be played at your What The Hack event.
 They include:
 - Lead Coach
 	- The lead of the event both logistically and technically.
 	- Responsible for the event preparation steps [outlined below](#event-preparation).
 	- This person should be intimately familiar with the content and all of its solutions.
 	- Delivers kick off meeting & challenge intro lecture presentations (if required)
 - Coaches
-	- 'Coach' of a squad of 3 to 5 attendees.
+	- The personal coach/facilitator/TA for a squad of 3 to 5 attendees.
-	- Recommended to have 1 coach per every 5 attendees.
-At minimum, need 1 coach per every 10 attendees
+    	- It is recommended to have 1 coach for every 5 attendees.
+At a minimum, there should be 1 coach for every 10 attendees.
 	- Provides guidance and direction for the squad but does **NOT** provide answers.
+Typically answering questions with more questions and things to "ponder".
-	- In charge of determining whether a squad has finished a challenge and should move to the next one.
+	- In charge of determining whether a squad has finished a challenge based on the acceptance criteria in the challenge text.
+This review will determine if they move on to the next challenge.
 - Attendees
 	- The students in the event that participate in squads of 3 to 5.
 	- Must join and participate in their squad's Teams channel
+	- Must be joined to their Teams channel meeting AND have their webcam and microphone turned on at all times.
+This most accurately simulates an in person hack environment.

 ## Event Preparation

-If you've gotten this far, then you have designated yourself as "Lead Coach" and are starting to prepare to host a WTH event!
+If you've gotten this far, then you have designated yourself as "Lead Coach" and are preparing to host a What The Hack event.

 As the event leader, most of the preparation steps are focused on preparing Microsoft Teams for the event.
 The preparation checklist focuses on three key areas: